 Screen enclosures are a great addition to any home.
 They offer protection from insects and debris while allowing you to enjoy the outdoors.
 However, like any structure, they can suffer from wear and tear over time.

 This guide will help you decide when to tackle repairs yourself and when to call in the pros.
-We’ll cover common problems, essential tools, and step-by-step repair tips.
+We’ll cover common problems.

 By the end, you’ll know how to keep your screen enclosure in top shape.